davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **HOURCONSULT**

-Significance: This token seems to be one of the first tokens representing buying 'time to speak to an individual'.
+Significance: This token, [HOURCONSULT](https://xchain.io/asset/HOURCONSULT), seems to be one of the first tokens representing buying 'time to speak to an individual'.
 As per the description, the token represented "1hr of Adam B Levines Consulting Time", though it is unclear if this token is still redeemable for consulting time with Adam.

 Related Links: https://xchain.io/asset/HOURCONSULT